schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 end
 ```

 What is going on here?
-We are telling our transformer to match the key `string` when you see that, and a `simple` value, then make a match, and name that match `st` and call our block.
+We are telling our transformer to look for the the key `string` when you see that, and a `simple` value, then make a match.
+Once you have that match you name it `st` and call the block.
 What is a `simple` value?
 A value such as a string or an integer, and not something complex like a hash or an array.

 Given this definition it will match `{:string => "foo"}` but not `{ :string => { :complex => "value"}}`.